pwoodworth-jefcoats/climate-indicators/Indicator_Dashboard/Descriptions/pH_description.md

 (Fabry et al. 2008).

 **Status of the Indicator**
-The ocean is roughly 12.2% more acidic than it was 30 years ago at the start of this time series.
-Over this time, pH has declined by 0.05 at a constant rate.
-In 2023, the most recent year for which data are available, the average pH was 8.05.
-Additionally, for the 8th year, small variations seen over the course of the year are outside the range seen in the first year of the time series.
-The highest pH value reported for the most recent year (8.063) is lower than the lowest pH value reported in the first year of the time series (8.083).
+The ocean is roughly 12.6% more acidic than it was 30 years ago at the start of this time series.
+Over this time, pH has declined by 0.052 at a constant rate.
+In 2024, the most recent year for which data are available, the average pH was 8.05 and the minimum for the year was 8.037 witch is withing the range of the time series.
+Additionally, for the 9th year, small variations seen over the course of the year are outside the range seen in the first year of the time series.
+The highest pH value reported for the most recent year (8.069) is lower than the lowest pH value reported in the first year of the time series (8.083).

 **Indicator Data**
-Description: Trends in surface (5 m) pH at Station ALOHA, north of Oahu (22.75°N, 158°W), collected by the Hawaiʻi Ocean Time Series (HOT) from October 1988 to 2023 (2023 data are not yet available).
+Description: Trends in surface (5 m) pH at Station ALOHA, north of Oahu (22.75°N, 158°W), collected by the Hawaiʻi Ocean Time Series (HOT) from October 1988 to 2024 (2025 data are not yet available).
 Oceanic pH is a measure of ocean acidity, which increases as the ocean absorbs carbon dioxide from the atmosphere.
 Lower pH values represent greater acidity.
 Oceanic pH is calculated from total alkalinity (TA) and dissolved